More insiders

 tubes Iraq tried to purchase were intended for Baghdad's secret

 nuclear-weapons program.
-Analysts in both departments concluded that the
+Analysts in both departments concluded

 Iraqis probably wanted the tubes to make conventional artillery pieces.